 Over the past 12 months, Europe has experienced one of the fastest forced displacement crises in history and the largest since the Second World War

 \bigcirc

-Prior to Russia's invasion of Ukraine, Germany was hosting approximately 1.3 million refugees - primarily from Syria, Afghanistan, and Iraq.
+Prior to Russia's invasion of Ukraine, the UK was hosting approximately 140,000 refugees - primarily from Iran, Eritrea, Syria, and Sudan.

-Since February 2022, an additional 1.1 million refugees from Ukraine have been recorded in the country.
+Since February 2022, an additional 160,000 refugees from Ukraine have been recorded in the country.